 What Does Good Passive Solar Design Look Like?

 If you want to have a sustainable home then good passive solar design is crucial.
 Good passive solar design ensures that all the occupants of a home remain thermally comfortable year round with minimal reliance on additional heating and cooling systems.
-If you’d like to know about your current home’s passive design score then you can find out by clicking here.
+If you’d like to know about your current home's passive design score then you can find out on the NatHERS site.

 Here are all the elements that make up passive solar design.